Wilczur07/W.AssaultCubeCheat/README.md

 ## Usage

--Inject the DLL into the game process
+- Inject the DLL into the game process
--Press Insert key in menu to configure functions
+- Press Insert key in menu to configure functions
--!
-Menu at first dont display options for earch category, you need to enter category using menu right key (ex esp) to display options
+- Menu at first dont display options for earch category, you need to enter category using menu right key (ex esp) to display options
 ---

 ## Hotkeys